 The integration was completed during the second quarter of 1996.
 The contract for the installation of the TLP was awarded to Heeremac in May 1996.

-Mars was the largest Gulf of Mexico discovery in over 25 years.
+Mars was the largest Gulf of Mexico discovery in more than 25 years.
 Its daily production averages about 21,000 barrels of oil and 25 million square feet of natural gas.

-Oil is transported 116 miles to the shore in the $135m Mars Pipeline system, which was initially capable of handling 250,000bopd, with expansion plans of up to 500,000bpd.
+Oil is transported 116 miles to the shore in the $135m Mars Pipeline system, which was initially capable of handling 250,000boepd, with expansion plans of up to 500,000bpd.

 The Mars Pipeline system consists of an 18in line extending from the TLP, about 40 miles to West Delta block 143, where it connects with a 24in line that comes ashore 55 miles away in Fourchon, South Louisiana.

 From there, the line parallels the Louisiana Offshore Oil Port (Loop) pipeline about 29 miles to Loop’s Clovelly storage facilities, where the oil will go into a dedicated three million barrel salt dome cavern, which can feed any of five major interconnecting pipelines serving the national refining market.